-- Working with a partner who will fund the large capital outlay under negotiated terms. - Or alternatively don't create a bank, rather sell wetlands conservation directly to entity in need of wetlands offset.
+- Working closely with the project developer on Trust lands and phasing the creation of the bank development process.
+While this would reduce capital costs and their associated risk, certain upfront capital costs (namely, funding bank permitting and development) would still be a risk for the Trust. - · Working with a partner who will fund the large capital outlay under negotiated terms. - Or alternatively don't create a bank, rather sell wetlands conservation directly to entity in need of wetlands offset.
 This removes the capital outlay and places the cost of inventory and monitoring on the purchaser.
-The cost per acre received may be less than banking because of the purchaser having to absorb some of the significant costs, but it significantly reduces risk for the Trust.
+The cost per acre received may be less than banking because of the purchaser having to absorb some of the significant costs. but it significantly reduces risk for the Trust.